 Eating is not an easy task!
 It involves coordination of all of the senses, muscles and organ systems.
 We often hear that eating is instinctive, however this is only true during the first 6 months of life!
 After reaching that age, eating becomes a learned motor behavior.
 This is why it is wonderful to establish a mealtime routine.
 Children perform at their best when they know what to expect.

 FACT: There Is No Such Thing as Breakfast, Lunch or Dinner Foods!

 This is purely cultural and something picky eaters say; but food is food.
 Prepare preferred foods that are the most functional for your little one.
 If your child likes foods that are typically dinner foods, it is okay to make them for breakfast and lunch as well.
 We want to focus on the healthiest foods that are preferred, instead of the most appropriate for the time of day.

-Ditch the sippy cup!
-It is much better to use a straw cup or an open cup instead.
+Does your child’s sippy cup require sucking movements similar to the bottle!
+If this is the case, it is much better to use a straw cup or an open cup instead.
 Sippy cups cause an immature swallow pattern, dental issues, open mouth breathing, and a forward tongue position that can affect speech sounds.
 There are many options for straw cups and non-spill cups that mimic a regular open cup (i.e. the 360 cups).
 You can also introduce a tiny open cup as early as 6-months if your little one is ready.
 I like to use Dixie cups and plastic shot glasses for introducing open cups because they are the perfect size for little hands.

 Molly Dresner is a Speech Language Pathologist based in New York City.